vinceskahan/v5wiki/Raspberry-Pi.md

 #### C. Make weewxd depend on a valid system time

-The article [How can I delay the startup of systemd services until the datetime is set (no RTC on the Raspberry Pi) ](https://raspberrypi.stackexchange.com/questions/94635/how-can-i-delay-the-startup-of-systemd-services-until-the-datetime-is-set-no-rt) has some very useful hints on a more elegant solution
+The article [How can I delay the startup of systemd services until the datetime is set (no RTC on the Raspberry Pi) ](https://raspberrypi.stackexchange.com/questions/94635/how-can-i-delay-the-startup-of-systemd-services-until-the-datetime-is-set-no-rt) has some very useful hints on a more elegant solution.

 ### Use a high-quality SD card